Sirithal Rasipen: Production

 The film director and producer V. Chandrasekaran signed Sathya and newcomer Sunu Lakshmi to play the lead roles in the film.
 12 comedians: M. S. Bhaskar, Thyagu, Manobala, Sathyan, Mahanadi Shankar, Mayilsamy, Lollu Sabha Balaji, Crane Manohar, Velmurugan, Bonda Mani, Singamuthu and King Kong were selected to act in this film.
 Apart from this, Shanmugarajan will act in an important role.
 Sirithal Rasipen has been shot extensively in Chalakudy, Courtallam and Guruvayur.

 Soundtrack

 The film score and the soundtrack were composed by Iniyavan.
-The soundtrack, released in 25 June 2009, features 6 tracks with lyrics written by P. Vijay, Snehan, Yugabharathi and Annamalai.
+The soundtrack, released on 25 June 2009, features 6 tracks with lyrics written by P. Vijay, Snehan, Yugabharathi and Annamalai.